BunsDev/iMO/README.md

 volatility protection from MakerDAO, increasing
 its capital efficiency (a.k.a. [capital deepening](https://www.wallstreetmojo.com/capital-deepening/))...
 doing what cultured meat did (but for stake ETH).

+Why borrow for 8% if you can borrow DAI for 1%?
+There's *much* less over-collat, and in most cases,
+you actually get paid to borrow (scroll to [bottom](https://docs.google.com/spreadsheets/d/1uBG8jJGNCgQArKm4FlcmNuXb1cspG6-PRcDoFaRvQws)).

 It's not good debt versus bad debt [compensation](https://www.tabers.com/tabersonline/view/Tabers-Dictionary/730522/all/compensation),
 only what we delight in, and how to obtain *Oneg*: